 Cybersecurity firm Carbon Black found that there were 239.4 million attempted attacks against their healthcare customers in 2020.
 Their report on cybersecurity in healthcare “found an average of 816 attempted attacks per endpoint in 2020, which represents a 9,851% increase from 2019.”

-It’s clear that cybersecurity and data protection are probably the most monitored among all the emerging healthcare IT trends in 2021.
-Multiple breaches and attacks have emphasized the need to invest in cybersecurity.
+It’s clear that cybersecurity and data protection are probably the most monitored among all the emerging healthcare IT trends in 2022.
+Multiple data breaches in healthcare and attacks have emphasized the need to invest in cybersecurity.
 It’s only natural that a push towards a more digital healthcare industry will need a security infrastructure to protect it.
-This means that cybersecurity firms are likely to see an increase in healthcare clients in 2021.
+This means that cybersecurity firms are likely to see an increase in healthcare clients in 2022.